 A number of commands call for email addresses, which are also a subset of strings.
-When these addresses are used in outbound contexts, addresses must be compliant with [IMAIL], but are further constrained.
-Using the symbols defined in [IMAIL], section 6.1, the syntax of an address is:
+When these addresses are used in outbound contexts, addresses must be compliant with [IMAIL], but are further constrained within this document.
+Using the symbols defined in [IMAIL], section 3, the syntax of an address is:

 '''

+; simple address

 sieve-address = addr-spec

-; simple address

 / phrase "<" addr-spec ">" ; name & addr-spec

 '''

 That is, routes and group syntax are not permitted.
 If multiple addresses are required, use a string list.
-Named groups are not used here.
+Named groups are not permitted.